 Within 30 days of receiving your claim for a service that was already rendered, BCBSAZ will send you either an EOB explaining how the claim was processed and what was paid (or not), or a notice that BCBSAZ has asked your provider for records that we need in order to make a decision on your claim.
-If BCBSAZ cannot make a decision on your claim within 30 days, BCBSAZ may extend the 30-day processing time by up to 15 days.
+Except for claims covered by the No Surprises Act, if BCBSAZ cannot make a decision on your claim within 30 days, BCBSAZ may extend the 30-day processing time by up to 15 days.
 If this happens, we will tell you before the end of the 30-day period, and give you an expected decision date.
 We will also let you know if there is any other information we need in order to process the claim.
 You or your provider will then have at least 45 days to send us this information.